-5.22.0 How To Select Codes Based on Time
+5.23.0 How To Select Codes Based on Time

-Column D of the Service Table, "Minimum Time Needed to Claim 1 Unit" states the minimum time of direct patient care associated with one unit of the code in column C and Column E "Time When Add-On Code or next Code in Series Can be Claimed" states at what point an add-on code should be claimed.
-The calculations displayed in the two columns reflect the rules outlined below.
+Column D of the Service Table, "Minimum Time Needed to Claim 1 Unit" states the minimum time of direct patient care associated with one unit of the code in column C and Column E "Time When Add-On Code or next Code in Series Can be Claimed" states at what point an add-on code should be claimed when the time is continuous.
+Column F "Can This Code be Extended?" states when the code can be extended and if HCPCS Code T2021 or T2024 should be used in its stead at a specified time.
+Please note that the Payment Reform Frequently Asked Questions document discusses the substitution rules at length.